MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api-migration.md

 To **create the v4 programming model**, you need to do the following:

 1. Create your new Azure Functions v4 programming model in a new `api` folder under the **packages** folder.
-Create the app with either the [Azure Functions Core Tools](/azure/azure-functions/functions-run-local?tabs=linux,node-v4,http-trigger,container-apps&pivots=programming-language-javascript) or the [Azure Functions extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
+Create the app with either the [Azure Functions Core Tools](/azure/azure-functions/functions-run-local?tabs=linux,node-v4,http-trigger,container-apps&pivots=programming-language-javascript) or the [Azure Functions extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 This creates all the correct and updated dependencies including the new `@azure/functions` v4 version.

 2. Run the following command to remove the `./packages/api/package-lock.json` file.
-This file is not needed because the `./packages/api/package-lock.json` file is not used to deploy the app.
+This file isn't needed because the `./packages/api/package-lock.json` file isn't used to deploy the app.

     ```bash
     rm ./packages/api/package-lock.json